-Located at 720 East Vine Drive in Fort Collins, CO, the raptor rehabilitation center is home to our rehabilitation efforts, raptors undergoing rehabilitation, and our educational ambassadors.
-This facility is not open to the general public except for open houses, but tours may be arranged with 1-2 weeks notice for a fee.
+Located at 720 East Vine Drive in Fort Collins, Colorado, the raptor rehabilitation center is home to our rehabilitation efforts, raptors undergoing rehabilitation, and our Educational Ambassadors.
 A former woodworking shop and bottling plant, this 8,000-square foot facility continues to serve as our center of operations while we plan our future permanent facility.
+This facility is not open to the general public except for open houses, but tours may be arranged with 1-2 weeks' notice for a fee.

 Working with the nation’s leading wildlife and nature center designers, the proposed Rocky Mountain Raptor Center for Excellence in Avian Conservation, Education and Research is a 20-acre center designed to meet the ever-increasing demands that have been placed upon our program.